The Advanced Placement® Program (AP) enables willing and academically prepared students to pursue college-level studies while still in high school.

 Which Students Should Take AP?

 All students who are willing and academically prepared to accept the challenge of a rigorous academic curriculum should be considered for admission to AP courses.

 College Board encourages the elimination of barriers that restrict access to AP courses for students from ethnic, racial, and socioeconomic groups that have been traditionally underrepresented in the AP Program.
 Schools should make every effort to ensure that their AP classes reflect the diversity of their student population.

 Certain AP courses have prerequisites.
 For example, students taking AP Physics 1 should have completed geometry and be taking Algebra 2 or an equivalent course.
 Check the individual course pages to see this information.

 There are no formal requirements or mandatory professional development for teachers of AP courses, with the exception of teachers of AP Seminar and AP Research, who must complete a summer workshop and online training.

-However, even if it’s not required for your course, we strongly recommend that AP teachers take part in professional development in their subject area before teaching the AP course for the first time, and periodically thereafter.
+However, even if it’s not required for your course, we strongly recommend that AP teachers take part in professional learning programs in their subject area before teaching the AP course for the first time, and periodically thereafter.

-College Board's Advanced Placement Program (AP) is a collaborative community of AP teachers and students, states, districts, schools, colleges, and universities committed to the daily work of developing college-level knowledge and skills.
+College Board’s AP Program is a collaborative community of AP teachers and students, states, districts, schools, colleges, and universities committed to the daily work of developing college-level knowledge and skills.
 We’ve been delivering excellence in education to millions of students across the country since 1955.